 Blue Jay

-Select have you ever wondered if Jays eat fruit?
-In a recent study, scientists discovered that Blue Jay’s will consume over 30 different types of fruits.
-From figs to blackberries, Jays have been found to enjoy them all.
-However, they only consumed the ripe fruit which means that their diet is restricted in variety and high in sugar content.
+Have you ever wondered if Jays eat fruit?
+In a recent study, scientists discovered that Blue Jays will readily consume more than 30 different types of fruits, ranging from figs to blackberries.
+However, it’s worth noting that they exhibit a preference for ripe fruits.
+This selective eating behavior suggests that their diet may be somewhat limited in variety but tends to be rich in sugar content.

 Fruit choices for Blue Jays: